About doulas

 - help you learn about breastfeeding or bottle-feeding.

 Many women say that their birth experiences were more positive when they had a doula.
-Women say they needed less pain relief and fewer birth interventions.
+Women say they needed less pain relief and experienced fewer birth interventions.

 Choosing a doula